-In the lead-up to the release of Sir Peter Jackson’s next foray into Middle-earth, The Hobbit: An Unexpected Journey, Tolkien fever is gripping our country again.
-So it’s more fun than ever to take your own unexpected journey to New Zealand, home of Middle-earth.
+In the lead-up to the release of Sir Peter Jackson’s next foray into Middle-earth, The Hobbit: The Desolation of Smaug, Tolkien fever is gripping our country again.
+So it’s more fun than ever to take your own Unexpected Journey to New Zealand, the Home of Middle-earth.

 Over 150 spectacular locations were used in the Oscar™-winning The Lord of the Rings films and you don’t need a helicopter (or giant eagle) to place yourself in some well known scenes.
 Much of the film was shot near major landmarks and tourist centres, so you can either take a self-guided adventure or join one of the many organised The Lord of the Rings location tours that are on offer.